 Superannuation fund 'stapling'

 The stapling measure will change the way employers set up super payments for new employees:

 Many workers join their employer’s default super fund when they start a new job regardless of whether or not they already have an account with another fund.
-This has caused many Australians to have multiple super fund accounts, which could see them paying multiple fees and insurance premiums, sometimes unnecessarily, which has been a focus of regulators over recent years.
+This has caused many Australians to have multiple super fund accounts, which could see them paying multiple fees and insurance premiums, sometimes unnecessarily.

-The stapling measure under the Your Future, Your Super reforms aim to reduce the creation of multiple unintended accounts when workers start new jobs, resulting in the erosion of super balances.* From 1 November 2021, new employees will be ‘stapled’ to their existing super fund, unless they choose a diﬀerent fund via the ATO’s Standard Choice (or an equivalent) form.
+The stapling measure under the Your Future, Your Super reforms aims to reduce the creation of multiple unintended accounts when workers start new jobs as this can result in unnecessary erosion of super balances.* From 1 November 2021, new employees will be ‘stapled’ to their existing, or one of their existing super funds (if they have accounts with multiple funds), unless they choose a diﬀerent fund via the ATO’s Standard Choice (or an equivalent) form.
 First-time entrants to the workforce will be ‘stapled’ to the first super fund they join.
-This may be a fund they have chosen, or the default fund used by their first employer.
+This may be a fund they have chosen, or the default fund nominated by their first employer.

-New employees can continue to nominate a super fund of their choice, including the employer’s default fund, and provide this instruction to their employer on commencement.
+New employees can continue to select a super fund of their choice, including the employer’s nominated default fund, and provide this instruction to their employer on commencement.

 ‘New starter’ documents

 Statewide Super has developed a new ‘Nominating a Superannuation fund’ form which can be used in conjunction with the ATO Superannuation Standard Choice form for new employees.
-We have also updated our Induction booklet.
-These documents can be located in our Employer Hub, at statewide.com.au/new-starters-super-toolkit.
+We have also updated our Induction booklet and all these documents can be located in our Employer Hub.